Smanar/Rhonda/README.md

 # Rhonda (under construction)
 Rhondha is just another personal home automation assistant working with speech recognition (a Javis like).
-Developped for Raspberry, it was made to be the lightest/fastest possible with the minimal access to the SD card as possible (and ofc energy power).
+Developped for Raspberry, it was made to be the lightest/fastest possible with the minimal access to the SD card as possible (Most of the actions are managed by the application entirely in memory or use temporary file storage in memory.) and ofc energy power (I m using it with a Raspberry B).
 All the configuration will be done with one xml file https://github.com/Smanar/Rhonda/blob/master/rhonda/config.xml .
 Some actions are hard-coded to be faster and less stressful for SD card but you can use specials shells scripts for personals actions.
-Some example of it can do.
+Some example of it can do internally.
 - Speech regnition.
 - Vocal synthesis.
 - Command some 433 Mhz devices (like chacon plug).
 - Use a 8*8 matrix to display some icons or a spectrogram with sound during recording.
-- Check meteo/mails/definition/cinema program
+- Check meteo/mails/word definition/cinema program/Github notifications, ...
 - Launch radio streaming.
 - Memorise alert.
+- Send request to another server, to use it in a domotic system.

 The engine that process recognized words can manage synonymous, forbidden word, obligatory word, so you are not forced to say exactly the same sentence to trigger event.
 Take a look on the xml file to see how it works.